ItsDrike/dotfiles/guides/03_UNIFIED_KERNEL_IMAGES.md

 > (which mkinitramfs generates by default).
 >
 > That said, you will still need `rootflags` to select the btrfs subvolume
-> though, unless the root partition is your default subvolume.
+> (unless the root partition is your default subvolume).
 >
 > If you aren't sure which initramfs you're using, it's probably `BusyBox`.